 by Marde Ross | Jun 17, 2011 | Peonies

-There are four types of peonies and they vary by shape.
+There are four types of Herbaceous Peonies and they vary by shape.
 The progression towards fullness involves the stamens, anthers, carpels increasing in size from a single row of petals to complete fullness.
-The single peony has a row of petals surrounding a center with two...
+The single peony has a row of petals surrounding a center...

 by Marde Ross | Jun 13, 2011 | Peonies